kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 The function will only accept positional arguments, like `make_point(5, -4)`.
 This is more of a stylistic choice when designing your function.
 You force your users to pass arguments in a way that avoids confusion.
 As an added bonus, you can change the the names of the function parameters without breaking any user code.

-Parameters after the `*` marker can receive arguments only by keyword, not by position.
-This is useful when you want to make users' code more readable, especially when the function has many parameters.
+Parameters after the `*` marker must receive arguments by keyword, not by position.
+This makes function calls more readable, especially when the function has many parameters.
 Check out this email-sender function:

 ```python
 def send_email(to, subject, cc, bcc, reply_to):
     ...
 ```

-Now just imagine how a user may use this function:
+Imagine how a user may use this function:

 ```python
 >>> send_email('hermione@hogwarts.edu', 'I love you', 'harry@hogwarts.edu', 'molly@alumni.hogwarts.edu', 'ron@hogwarts.edu')
 ```

 Uh... who's CC'd on this email and who's BCC'd?
-It's hard to tell what each of the parameters mean.
-Instead, you can force users to use keyword arguments by including the `*` marker.
+It's hard to tell what each argument means.
+Instead, you can require keyword arguments with the `*` marker.

 ```python
 def send_email(to, subject, *, cc, bcc, reply_to):